Where Should You Promote Your Blogs?

 A key element to your content marketing strategy is understanding that all your content doesn’t belong everywhere.
 Some content works better on one social network than others, meaning what plays on LinkedIn isn’t necessarily a slam dunk on Facebook and vice-versa.

 So, where should all your blogs live?
 Start by considering your community.
 The biggest factor when considering the most effective place to post your content is the nature of the people reading it.
 Every social media platform has its own positives, its own negatives, and its own niche of a community.
 Who are you speaking to and, based on that, where are they likely to be?

 Facebook is where your customers go to see pictures of their friends and family and consume more entertaining content.
-Nobody really wants to be advertised to here.
+Nobody really wants to be advertised to.
 On Facebook, your selling tool really has to be quality information in lieu of a straight pitch.
-What works best on Facebook really is B2C content, offering tips and tricks your customers and potential customers will find useful or at least entertained by as a means to get them thinking about you.
+What works best on Facebook really is B2C content, offering tips and tricks your customers and potential customers will find useful or at least entertaining as a means to get them to think about you.

 While there is more to the platform than many give it credit for, LinkedIn is king of B2B content.
 The people on LinkedIn are all business.
 They are interested in specific topics related to their business.
 The content that is really going to win on LinkedIn is being written with other professionals and businesses in mind, meant to inform or inspire.